homink/kaldi_notes/prepare_hclg.md

 context_indep.int  disambig.txt       nonsilence.int       optional_silence.txt  sets.txt   wdisambig_phones.int  word_boundary.txt
 ```

-The prepared above files are used to make L.fst and L_disambig.fst.
+The above prepared files are used to make L.fst and L_disambig.fst.
 These fst files inlcude the following information.
-It is interesting to see that input symbol is the first phone of the word in the lexicon and output symbol is the correspoing word such as 'EH1_B   "END-QUOTE' in L.fst and L_disambig.fst.
+It is interesting to see that **input symbol is the first phone of the word in the lexicon** and **output symbol is the correspoing word** such as 'EH1_B   "END-QUOTE' in L.fst and L_disambig.fst.
+The WFST decoding can be understood that *a sequence of the predicted phone decides the specific word with the highest possibility under the FST graph along speech data frames*.

 https://github.com/kaldi-asr/kaldi/blob/6c9c00d5bae8cef4fecda99f5f8a3a6d0439e981/egs/wsj/s5/utils/prepare_lang.sh#L460
 ```